To celebrate International Women’s Day we look at some remarkable young women blazing their own trail in motorsport writes Geraldine Herbert

 Danielle Murphy was the first ever Queen of Europe Ladies Drift League Champion in 2013, coming runner up in the 2014 & 2016 Championships she secured the Championship title for a second time in 2015.

-After a complete overhaul and numerous performance upgrades to her car “The Green Monster” over a 22 month period, 2017 was set to be another achievable year for Danielle until disaster struck, both hers and her brothers cars were completely destroyed in an accidental fire at her Tuners Garage early last Summer.
+After a complete overhaul and numerous performance upgrades to her car “The Green Monster”, a green Nissan S14a, over a 22 month period, 2017 was set to be another achievable year for Danielle until disaster struck, both hers and her brothers competition cars were completely destroyed in an accidental fire at her Tuners Garage early last Summer.

 Nicole is a final year student of Accountancy and Business in UL, Limerick and as a result of her success has recently been made en Elite Student by the University.

-The Newbridge schoolgirl has ambitions to build on her success in 2018.
-“After finishing in third place in last year’s championship, the goal is to win it this season.
-I also hope to qualify to race at Le Mans again”, Alyx says.
+he Newbridge schoolgirl has ambitions to build on her success in 2019.
+“After finishing in third place in last year’s championship, the goal is to win it this season in what will be my final season as a junior before moving up to the senior class next year.
+I also hope to return to the F100UK series if the calendar allows it.”, Alyx says.